udaparts/nodejsdemos/README.md

 5.	per_study -- A directory having two js files, native_mysql.js and nja_perf.js, which are used for performance study and comparation

+6.	webms -- A directory having files for demonstration of application of SocketPro master/save and real-time updateable cache onto node.js with express package

-6. SocketPro for Node.js.pptx -- A presentation about application of SocketPro onto Node.js development
+7. SocketPro for Node.js.pptx -- A presentation about application of SocketPro onto Node.js development

-7.	js Files
+8.	js Files
 	- buffer.js: Demonstration of data binary packing and unpacking
 	- hello_world.js: Demonstration of client/server and publish/subscribe communication patterns
 	- server_queue.js: Demonstration of SocketPro persistent message queue service like Kafka
 	- remote_file.js: Demonstration of SocketPro file streaming service
 	- sql_streaming.js: Demonstration of SocketPro SQL-streaming service
 	- master_slave.js: Demonstration of SocketPro master/save and real-time updateable cache feature
-	- webpool.js & exp.js: Demonstration of application of SocketPro master/save and real-time updateable cache feature onto web development